Preparing aged-care facilities for assessor-led funding under AN-ACC

 visible evidence status in context,

-linear progression over flexible branching.
+linear progression over branching.

 What was rejected